evergreen-ci/commit-queue-sandbox/README.md

 # commit-queue-playground

-B repository to experiment with the commit queue.
+A repository to experiment with the commit queue.

 ## Testing